Project Management Success Criteria

-Cost analysis shows that this option is unreasonable because the cost of delays and expected penalties exceeds potential savings.
+Cost analysis shows that this option is unreasonable because the cost of delays and expected penalties exceed potential savings.

-Setting the right criteria is a crucial factor of project success.
+Setting the right criteria is a crucial factor for successful project management.
 The right success criteria must motivate project managers to make and justify rational management decisions.

-In our experience, project teams who use integrated success criterion in their projects perform much better.
+In our experience, project teams who use integrated success criteria in their projects perform much better.